serenaives/comp0034-cw1-i-serenaives/visualisation design/mass_graphs.md

    1. is it skewed in any particular way?
    2. what are the descriptive statistics such as the mean, median, mode, quartile ranges etc.?
    3. are there any outliers?
+2. How does the distribution of observed landings **compare to** the distribution of meteorites that were discovered after landing over the years?
-2. How is the distribution of meteorite mass related (if at all) to
+3. How is the distribution of meteorite mass related (if at all) to
    1. geographical distribution of meteorite landings
    3. meteorite category
    3. year of meteorite landing/ discovery